Abstractaphy

 The random portrayal of the art here is dictated only by the order we receive it.
 As people see more content on the site, threads are sure to emerge.
 A sort of call and response if you will.
 The times may also dictate the direction of the flow.
 Current events have a strong impact on most forms of social media.
 It's not expected to be any different here.

 Yes we are, whether we like it or not.
 As humans, it's folly to think any other way.
 This journal does something a little different than your standard publication in that the editor(s) also contribute content to the journal.
+They are, after all, poets/artist in their own right.
 This is about bringing poetic voices together and this journal is open to all who contribute to its overall goals.
 This is a collaborative art project as much as anything, so the more voices, the better.
 We're overjoyed that you've decided to contribute to this effort to raise awareness and help make the world a better place for all.
 Thank you.

 Richard Grahn - Editor, The Abstractaphy Initiative